Skip to content

 1. Set clear expectations

-As you frame up the roles you’d like you managers to fill, make sure you document your expectations.
-Consider thinking of these as the tasks you’d expect from the manager, the relationships you expect them to manage and the projects you are hoping they initiate.
-You may want to describe what you’d expect to see in each of these areas by the end of their first month in role, the third month in role and the sixth month in role.
+As you frame up the roles you’d like your managers to fill, make sure you document your expectations.
+Consider thinking of these as the tasks you’d expect from the manager, the relationships you expect them to manage, and the projects you are hoping they initiate.
+You may want to describe what you’d expect to see in each of these areas by the end of their first month in the role, the third month in the role, and the sixth month in the role.
 Review these monthly both to review their progress and to reprioritise if necessary.

 2. Communicate the fundamentals of your business model